HaneenIbrahem/Mastering-JavaScript-in-20-Days/Day1.md

 - append: add on the text

 ## Exercise 2:
-1. Change the player names
+1. Change the player names:
    document.querySelector("#p1-player").textContent = "Haneen"
    document.querySelector("#p2-player").textContent = "Hanaa"
-2. Swap the player symbols
+2. Swap the player symbols:
    document.getElementById("p1-sympol").textContent = "O"
    document.getElementById("p2-sympol").textContent = "X"
-3. Change subtitle to "A game you know and love" document.querySelector("header h2").textContent = "A game you know and love" document.getElementByTagName("h2").append = "A game you know and love"
+3. Change subtitle to "A game you know and love": document.querySelector("header h2").textContent = "A game you know and love" document.getElementByTagName("h2").append = "A game you know and love"